turingschool/backend-curriculum-site/module1/projects/futbol/iterations/file_io.md

 In order to get data into the system we're going to create, we're going to read information from CSV files.
 At this point, we don't expect that you have determined exactly what you will be doing with the information that you collect, so for now you may just want to print some information to the terminal about each record you read in.

-At a high level, if you create a runner file including the code below, you should drop into a pry session with an instance of StatTracker held in the `stat_tracker` variable.
+At a high level, if you create a runner file including the code below, you should drop into a pry session with an instance of `StatTracker` held in the `stat_tracker` variable.

-Note that `from_csv` is a method you have defined called directly on the StatTracker class, and not an instance of StatTracker.
+Note that `::from_csv` is a method you have defined called directly on the `StatTracker` class, and not an instance of `StatTracker`.

 `::from_csv` returns an instance of StatTracker.
-That instance of StatTracker will hold all of the information you need for the methods included in the remainder of the project description.
+That instance of `StatTracker` will hold all of the information you need for the methods included in the remainder of the project description.

 ```ruby
 # runner.rb